cannonkeys/ck-docs/docs/troubleshooting.md

 ### Issue: Specific key/keys are not registering.

 - #### Before attempting any of these steps, test the connection by bridging the pads with tweezers.
-If the PCB is hotswap, request they remove the switch before shorting.
+If the PCB is hotswap, remove the switch before bridging.
-	-   Solderable PCB - If the key triggers when shorting, but not when pressing the switch, it can be concluded the switch is the issue, not the PCB.
+	-   Solderable PCB - If the key triggers when bridging, but not when pressing the switch, it can be concluded the switch is the issue, not the PCB.
-	   -   Hotswap PCB - If the key triggers when shorting, but not when pressing the switch, try a different switch.
+	   -   Hotswap PCB - If the key triggers when bridging, but not when pressing the switch, try a different switch.
 If you try 2 more switches and the problem persists, it is most likely an issue with the hotswap socket.